rivalrockets/rivalrockets.github.com/_posts/2008-03-29-wordpress-25-realeased.md

 >
 > **$wpdb->prepare()** --- now almost all of the SQL in WordPress is prepared first, and the same functions are available to your plugins.
 This should prevent elementary SQL escaping issues.
 >
-> **Media buttons** --- the add media buttons above the post are both expandable, so you could have an â€œAdd Google Mapâ€ button if you like, They can be overridden, so if you think you can do the video or audio tab better than we have you can replace the default.
+> **Media buttons** --- the add media buttons above the post are both expandable, so you could have an "Add Google Map" button if you like, They can be overridden, so if you think you can do the video or audio tab better than we have you can replace the default.
 >
 > **Shortcode API** --- the new gallery functionality is powered by the new shortcode API.
 Shortcodes are little bracket-delineated strings that can be magically expanded at runtime to something more interesting.
 They give users a short, easy to type and copy/paste string they can move around their post without worrying about messing up complex HTML or embed codes.
 [The Shortcode API is fully documented](http://codex.wordpress.org/Shortcode_API).